mvysny/vaadin-on-kotlin/docs/databases-v10.md

 }
 ```

-## Exporting data from DataProviders
+## Exporting Data From DataProviders

 You can simply call `DataProvider.getAll()` which will fetch all beans from the
 data provider satisfying filters set by the `setFilter()` or `withFilter()`.
 You need to be